-Bring Elsa Home – the human heartache behind global child abduction statistics
+Bring Elsa Home – the heartache caused by child abduction

 By Kate Banerjee, head of our Children’s Department and a Member of the International Child Abduction and Custody Unit.

 You may have seen our client Naomi Button propelled back into the media spotlight this week on her tenacious campaign to find her daughter Elsa Salama, abducted in Egypt in December 2011.

 Naomi and I were invited to participate in media interviews to coincide with a report highlighting a 40 per cent increase over the last year in global family disputes, including kidnapping of children by a parent.
 The report was published by the Office of the Head of International Family Justice for England and Wales which is brought in to help deal with international family disputes, including some abduction and child custody cases.
 The office handled three new cases in its first year in 2005, increasing to 65 in 2008, 180 in 2011 and 253 in 2012.